leapdao/docs/docs/tutorials/new-dapp/step-3-rpc.md

 }
 ```

-Don't forget to export our class so it can be references from other modules.
+Don't forget to export our class so it can be referenced from other modules.
 At the end of the file add
 ```javascript
 module.exports = RPC;
 ```